 Alagna Hotels & Apartments

-Also of note are the new Pietre Gemelle 4-star apartments in neighbouring Riva Valdobbia, just 3km from central Alagna.
-The apartments provide a free shuttle service to and from the lift in Alagna, but if staying in Riva Valdobbia you would ideally prefer to have a car.
+If you want more space and the freedom to cook some meals yourself, there are also a number of smart ApartHotels and Residences on the outskirts of the village.
+Residence Orma is within walking distance of the lift, the Alagna Experience Resort (which has a spa) is further out – about 900m from the lift; and the Pietre Gemelle 4-star apartments are in neighbouring Riva Valdobbia, 3km from central Alagna.
+The apartments provide a free shuttle service to and from the lift in Alagna, but you might still prefer to have a car.

 Entire Monterosa ski area accommodation options